kuertee/x4-mod-ui-extensions/README.md

 Updates
 =======
+v6.1.004, 1 Aug 2023:
+-Modders resource: UIX's Interact Menu now sends a signal to the MD that it has been loaded.
+The modder can listen for this before setting up their custom actions/orders.
+-Compatibility: Mycu's tweaks for better compatibility with his updated mods.

-v6.1.003, 29 Jul 2023:
+-v6.1.003, 29 Jul 2023:
 -Modders resource: Custom orders are now added to the Custom Actions and Custom Orders sub-menus.
 To add only to one or the other, prefix the section name with either "actions_" or "orders_".
-Read the Add Custom Actions Group to the Interact Menu (via MD) section below.
+Read the Add Custom Actions/Orders Group to the Interact Menu (via MD) section below.

 Instructions for players
 ========================